mshelton/blackberries/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%% SUCCESS! %%%%%%%%%%%%%%%%%%%%%%%%%%%

-In Maltego you will need to import the configuration file, you can do this by following the instructions above.
+In Maltego you  need to import the configuration file.
+You can do this by following the instructions above.